nixenos/butler/README.md

-# butler
+# Butler

-Simple data warehouse with frontend and data cleaning backend written in JavaScript and Rust
+Simple data warehouse with frontend and data cleaning backend written in JavaScript and Rust.

+## This is only the data-preparing backend written in Rust, for frontend and datawarehouse configuration see other repos!